-There were about 26,600 jobs for Hand Grinding and Polishing Worker in 2016 (in the United States).
+In the United States, there were 26,600 jobs for Hand Grinding and Polishing Worker in 2016.
 There is little to no growth in job opportunities for Hand Grinding and Polishing Worker.
 Due to new job openings and attrition, there will be an average of 2,100 job openings in this field each year.

 The states with the most job growth for Hand Grinding & Polishing Worker are Colorado, Maryland, and Idaho.
 Watch out if you plan on working in Rhode Island, Maine, or New Hampshire.
 These states have the worst job growth for this type of profession.

 Do Hand Grinding and Polishing Workers Make A Lot Of Money?

 The typical yearly salary for Hand Grinding and Polishing Workers is somewhere between $21,500 and $46,980.

 Hand Grinding and Polishing Workers who work in Massachusetts, New Jersey, or Maine, make the highest salaries.

 How much do Hand Grinding and Polishing Workers make in each U.S. state?